-The UWPD is operational 24 hours a day, 365 days a year.
+The UWPD is operational 24 hours a day, 365 days a year and is staffed by 15 certified peace officers, five security guards, five full-time dispatchers, one administrative support member and several part-time student employees.
 All sworn officers are fully trained and have full arrest authority.